Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample2_enterprise_azure_databricks_environment/README.md

 1. Before the deployment, use the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to determine the expected usage cost.

-2. Appropriately select the [Storage redundancy](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy) option
+2. Appropriately select the [Storage redundancy](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy) option.

-3. Leverage [Azure Cost Management and Billing](https://azure.microsoft.com/en-us/services/cost-management/) to track usage cost of the Azure Databricks and Storage services
+3. Leverage [Azure Cost Management and Billing](https://azure.microsoft.com/en-us/services/cost-management/) to track usage cost of the Azure Databricks and Storage services.

-4. Use [Azure Advisor](https://azure.microsoft.com/en-us/services/advisor/) to optimize deployments by leveraging the smart insights
+4. Use [Azure Advisor](https://azure.microsoft.com/en-us/services/advisor/) to optimize deployments by leveraging the smart insights.

-5. Use [Azure Policies](https://azure.microsoft.com/en-us/services/azure-policy/) to define guardrails around deployment constraints to regulate the cost
+5. Use [Azure Policies](https://azure.microsoft.com/en-us/services/azure-policy/) to define guardrails around deployment constraints to regulate the cost.

 ### 2.2.
 Operational Excellence

-1. Ensure that the parameters passed to the deployment scripts are validated
+1. Ensure that the parameters passed to the deployment scripts are validated.

 1. Leverage parallel resource deployment where ever possible.
 In the scope of this sample, all three resources can be deployed in parallel.

-1. Validate compensation transactions for the deployment workflow.
+1. Validate compensation transactions for the deployment workflow to reverse partially provisioned resources if the provisioning fails.

 ### 2.3.
 Performance Efficiency